avlispedro/lifebit/README.md

 The easy way to test it is to use an app like https://locust.io/ Basically it tests the load by simulating multiple users visits.

+First add the LB address on the locust file: self.client.get("[Loadbalancer FQDN GOES HERE]")

+Launch it like:
     `locust -f locust/locustfile.py`

+Access it like:
 When it starts access your browser like http://0.0.0.0:8089 and simulate the load that you desire.

 ## Ansible